jfecher/ante-website/content/blog/safe_shared_mutability.md

 experience, these are most often used to wrap recursive data types when using an enumeration.
 When using shared mutability in Ante, these cases would already likely use an `Rc t` or similar around each element to reduce the cloning costs of enumerations (more on this later).
-Through `as_mut: &own mut Rc t -> &shared mut t`, shared mutability is preserved but we would occasionally need to clone the reference-counted pointer to obtain the owned reference.
+Through `Rc.as_mut: uniq Rc t -> mut t`, shared mutability is preserved but we would occasionally need to clone the reference-counted pointer to obtain the `uniq` reference.
 If the cost of incrementing reference counts is a deal breaker (and if there is no other suitable pointer type) then an application can always decide to go back to `Box t` and owned mutability instead.